elastickent/es-total-size-per-day/README.md

      Make sure to replace `/path/to/your/directory/es-size.sh` with the actual path to the script and `/path/to/your/logfile.log` with the path to where you want to store the log output.

    - Save and close the editor.
 The crontab will automatically install the new schedule.
-   - Inspect the logfile.log for any errors.
+   - After a minutes, inspect the logfile.log for any errors.
    - Insure new es_total_change-$DATE.dat files are being created every minute in the $BASE_DIR.
    - Adjust the cronjob to run at midnight every day by changing the crontab entry to: